zdravkov/kendo-docs/web/appearance-styling.md

 The common (base) stylesheet applies styles related to positioning and size, but which are not related to the color scheme and are always required for the widget to look correct and function properly.
 The theme stylesheet applies theme-specific styles like colors and backgrounds.

-Some themes require a different "common" stylesheet that applies different dimensions, for example **kendo.common-bootstrap.css**.
+Some themes require a different "common" stylesheet that applies different dimensions, for example **kendo.common-bootstrap.css** and **kendo.common-material.css**.
 These common stylesheets should be used
-**instead of** kendo.common.css and only with their respective theme (e.g. kendo.bootstrap.css).
+**instead of** kendo.common.css and only with their respective theme (e.g. kendo.bootstrap.css or kendo.material.css).

 > Be sure to include the common CSS file before the theme CSS file.
 In some cases, the theme CSS file may override base styles as it uses selectors with the same specificity.